 Other companies have announced products with compositions similar to that of PC102.
 None of them, however, have been able to rival PC102 in terms of stable mass production on such a large scale.
 This illustrates the fact that, to this day, no one else has yet been tenacious enough to devise the production methods or manufacturing equipment that Mr. Kariya developed.

 PC102 was later dubbed "ED glass."
 Mass production now enables Nikon to use ED glass in binoculars and fieldscopes, as well as in interchangeable lenses.
-Glass derived from ED glass is also used in the projection lenses in IC steppers and scanners.
+Glass derived from ED glass is also used in the projection lenses in semiconductor lithography systems.
 ED glass has thus become an indispensable element in Nikon products.

 A young engineer who aimed for the top